 Director of Education & Artistic Associate

-Josh is honored to be calling the Barn his home for his 11th summer.
-In addition to directing, choreographing, and overseeing the Junior Intern Company since 2008, he directed Over the Pub and three Straw Hat Revues, choreographed The Student Prince and Side by Side by Sondheim, and has taught several acting classes here.
-Locally, he directed Cymbeline (Hanover High); choreographed The Liar (Dartmouth College), Anything Goes (NCCT Teens), and South Pacific (Opera North); and assistant directed Trick or Treat and Mamma Mia!
+Josh is honored to be calling the Barn his home for his 12th summer.
+In addition to directing, choreographing, and overseeing the Junior Intern Company since 2008, he directed Over the Pub, Sylvia, and three Straw Hat Revues, choreographed The Student Prince and Side by Side by Sondheim, and has taught several acting classes.
+Locally, he directed Cymbeline (Hanover High); choreographed South Pacific (Opera North), The Liar (Dartmouth College), and Anything Goes (NCCT Teens); and assistant directed Trick or Treat and Mamma Mia!
 (Northern Stage).
 Other favorite productions include: The Drowsy Chaperone, Legally Blonde, The Heidi Chronicles, The Learned Ladies, Sweeney Todd, How I Learned to Drive, Time Stands Still, and The Last 5 Years.
 Assistant Director: 1776 (Paper Mill), Pirates!
-(Huntington), and Dramatis Personae (Cherry Lane), and The Sisters Rosensweig (South Coast Rep).
+(Huntington), Dramatis Personae (Cherry Lane), and The Sisters Rosensweig (South Coast Rep).
 He has worked with Roundabout Theatre Company, New York Theatre Workshop, and Goodspeed Musicals.
-He spent three years as the Director of Theater at the Kingswood Oxford School, teaches at Terpsichore Dance and Theatre Company, and is a member of the Educational Theatre Association.
+He spent three years as the Director of Theater at the Kingswood Oxford School and has taught at Terpsichore Dance and Theatre Company.
 Josh received his BA from Dartmouth College and is currently pursuing his MFA in Directing at UC Irvine.
 Love and thanks to friends, family, and Philip.